Retire Before Dad

 Why Use Stock Picking Services?

 The primary purpose of subscribing to a stock newsletter is to give individual investors ideas for further research.
-From the recommendations provided, investors are empowered to then complete their own due diligence on each investment.
+Newsletters empower individual investors to complete their due diligence on each investment from the recommendations provided.

 Most investors, however, use them as a shortcut for investment recommendations.